Nathan Peterman: 2018 season

-In the 2018 offseason, the Bills traded Taylor to the Cleveland Browns.
+During the offseason, the Bills traded Taylor to the Cleveland Browns.
 Peterman competed with rookie first-round draft pick Josh Allen and free-agent signing A. J. McCarron for the starting quarterback position.
-On September 3, 2018, the Bills named Peterman their opening day starter over Allen after trading McCarron to the Oakland Raiders.
+After trading McCarron to the Oakland Raiders, the Bills named Peterman their opening day starter over Allen.

-Starting in Week 1 against the Baltimore Ravens, Peterman completed 5–18 passes, for 24 yards, throwing two interceptions and not leading the team to a first down until the third quarter.
-He was benched in favor of Josh Allen after posting a 0.0 passer rating as the Bills lost 47–3.

-On September 12, 2018, the Bills named Allen the starter for Week 2 against the Chargers, relegating Peterman to the bench.
+Starting in the season opener against the Ravens, Peterman completed five of 18 passes for 24 yards and two interceptions.
+He did not lead the Bills to a first down until the third quarter and was benched in favor of Josh Allen after posting a 0.0 passer rating during the 47–3 road loss.
+On September 12, 2018, the Bills named Allen the starter for the Week 2 matchup against the Chargers, relegating Peterman to the bench.
 Four weeks later, the Bills signed Derek Anderson to serve as Allen's backup.

-In week 6, after Allen was injured against the Houston Texans and with Anderson inactive, Peterman entered the game and threw a touchdown to Zay Jones to put Buffalo in the lead.
-However, after the Texans tied the game at 13 late in the fourth quarter, Peterman threw two interceptions that cost the Bills the game, including a pick-six to cornerback Johnathan Joseph that proved to be Houston's winning score.
-On October 17, 2018, Bills head coach Sean McDermott confirmed that Anderson would start Week 7 against the Colts with Allen ruled out.
-However, after Anderson was hurt on Monday Night Football against the New England Patriots, Peterman played against the Bears on November 4.
-In what would become Peterman's final start as a Bill, he rushed for a touchdown, snapping the team's streak of 11 straight quarters and 39 straight possessions without a touchdown, and threw for a career-high 188 yards, but also tossed three interceptions, including a pick six, as the Bills lost to the Bears by a score of 41–9.
+During Week 6 against the Houston Texans, after Allen suffered an elbow injury in the third quarter and with Anderson inactive, Peterman entered the game and threw a touchdown to Zay Jones to put Buffalo in the lead in the fourth quarter.
+However, after the Texans later tied the game at 13, Peterman threw two interceptions that cost the Bills the game, including a pick-six to cornerback Johnathan Joseph that proved to be Houston's winning score.
+Peterman finished the 20–13 road loss with 61 passing yards.
+On October 17, 2018, Bills head coach Sean McDermott confirmed that Anderson would start in the next game against the Colts with Allen ruled out.
+The following week against the Patriots on Monday Night Football, Anderson suffered a concussion late in the fourth quarter and was relieved by Peterman, who completed both of his passing attempts for 23 yards in the 25–6 loss.
+Due to Anderson's injury, Peterman was named the starter for the Week 9 matchup against the Bears.
+In what would become Peterman's final start as a Bill, he rushed for a touchdown, snapping the team's streak of 11 straight quarters and 39 straight possessions without a touchdown, and had a career-high 188 passing yards, but also threw three interceptions, including a pick six, during the 41–9 loss.
 By then, Peterman had become the butt of jokes among NFL fans for his play, which USA Today called "historically bad".

-Peterman was benched in favor of another mid–season signing, Matt Barkley, for the Week 10 matchup against the New York Jets.
-Barkley led the Bills to a 41–10 win over the Jets.
-With the Bills entering their bye week and Allen expected to be ready to play by the time of their next game, the Bills released Peterman on the evening of November 12.
-He finished his Buffalo career with four total touchdowns (three passing, one rushing), 12 interceptions and a passer rating of 32.5.
+Peterman was benched in favor of another midseason signing, Matt Barkley, for the Week 10 matchup against the New York Jets.
+Barkley led the Bills to a 41–10 road victory over the Jets.
+With the Bills entering their bye week and Allen expected to be ready to play by the time of their next game, the Bills released Peterman on November 12.
+He finished his tenure in Buffalo with 548 passing yards, four total touchdowns (three passing, one rushing), and 12 interceptions for a passer rating of 32.5.